 Algorithm~\ref{alg:cfg} formalizes the mapping process from the use case to its corresponding CFG.
 Nodes represent steps in the use case, and edges are established based on sequential and conditional relationships.
-Alternative and extension flows are explicitly linked to the main flow, unless otherwise specified.
+Alternative and extension flows are explicitly linked to the main flow.
 This ensures the generation of a complete and valid CFG, enabling the direct parsing and seamless integration into all subsequent processing stages.

-\subsubsection{CFG Generation using an LLM}
+\subsubsection{CFG Generation Using an LLM}

-CFGs are generated using an LLM, such as GPT-4o \cite{hurst2024gpt}.
+CFGs are generated using an LLM (such as \textit{GPT-5.4} \cite{openai_gpt54_2026}).
 The proposed \TGen\/ approach is model-agnostic, meaning that it can be adapted to other LLMs without additional modifications.
 A comparative evaluation of multiple LLMs is presented in Section \ref{sec:RQ4}.
 Several key parameters affect the LLM's behavior: The \textit{temperature} \cite{de2024agora} (ranging from 0 to 1) regulates output randomness, with higher values encouraging creative variation, and lower values leading to more deterministic outputs; while the \textit{top-$p$} parameter \cite{de2024agora} (also ranging from 0 to 1) limits token choices to the smallest set whose cumulative probability surpasses $p$, filtering out unlikely tokens.

-Following OpenAI’s guidelines \cite{openai_api_reference}, and previous work \cite{de2024agora}, we set the temperature to $0.0$ (to ensure reproducibility), and \textit{top-$p$} to $1.0$ (to maintain controlled diversity).
-Both the \textit{frequency penalty} and \textit{presence penalty} \cite{de2024agora} were kept at their default values ($0.0$), ensuring no additional constraints on repeated terms, and preserving a natural output structure.
+Following OpenAI’s guidelines \cite{openai_api_reference}, and previous work \cite{de2024agora}, we set the temperature to $0.0$; top-$p$ to its default value of $1.0$; and both frequency and presence penalties to their default values of $0.0$.
+This aimed to ensure deterministic and reproducible generation.